top of page

 }

-Responses for successfully created campaigns
+Responses for successfully created SMS campaigns

 The JSON response object contains the following parameters:

-SMS API - Http success responses
+SMS REST API - Http success responses

 JSON RESPONSE EXAMPLES

-Response when sending to one recipient
+Example of a JSON response when successfully sending an SMS to one recipient

 {